NHSDigital/software-engineering-quality-framework/practices/testing.md

 - **Quality is the whole team's responsibility**
   - Education on testing and testing principles should be important to the whole team.
   - Quality approaches should be driven as a team and implemented by everyone.
+  - Teams should consider running regular coaching / mentoring sessions to support colleagues who are less experienced in testing to grow their skills, for example by no-blame group discussions to identify edge-case tests which have so far been missed, tests positioned incorrectly in the [test pyramid](https://martinfowler.com/articles/practical-test-pyramid.html), etc.

 - **Combining business knowledge with testing knowledge yields better quality outcomes**
   - Include business knowledge and critical thinking as part of assurance